fadli0029/COVID19-Social-Distancing-Order-Simulator/README.md

 # COVID19-Social-Distancing-Order-Simulator
-This project is the final project of my ECE 5 class, where my team made a complete Lab Assignment, in which the final challenge is to make a simulator that simulates the COVID19 Social-Distancing-Order implemented in many countries during the pandemic.
+This project is the final project of my ECE 5 class, Introduction to Electrical and Computer Engineering, at the University of California San Diego.
+In this project, my team made a complete Lab Assignment, in which the final challenge is to make a simulator that simulates the COVID19 Social-Distancing-Order implemented in many countries during the pandemic.

 For the the codes, videos, images, and documentation of the COVID19 Social-Distancing-Order-Simulator, go to the file "COVID19 Social-Distancing-Order-Simulator".